Where Young Families Rent: A Geography of Affordability

 The markets where ownership is least accessible are largely the same markets where renting is the most expensive, compounding financial pressures on newly formed families when resource-constrains are often highest.

-Renter Households with young children are the most concentrated in mid-tier Sun Belt and inland markets.
+Renter Households with young children are the most concentrated in markets with younger overall populations, higher birth rates, and labor markets oriented toward lower-wage industries.

 As homeownership becomes increasingly inaccessible for many younger households, a growing share of family formation is occurring in the rental market.